hayzee/solutions4clojure/README.md

 ## Usage

-Just read it, and edit answers.
+Just read it, and edit answers if you get excited about watching tests fail.

 ## License